 Modify Scheduled Messages

-It's possible to modify a scheduled message's subject and recipients but not the message body.
-To change the body, you'll need to delete and recreate the message.
 To modify the subject of an existing email, send a message to your Mail Boss address with a subject line that contains the "#update" command followed by the message ID, the word "subject", and then the new subject like this:

 Subject: #update 3n6c86ot591qgdul0l6kuag2t444d6u5jrb4auo1 subject This is the new subject